pagkly/Zed/Investopedia3/Understanding Return on Invested Capital.md

 A third method of calculating invested capital is to add the book value of a company's equity to the book value of its debt, then subtract non-operating assets, including cash and cash equivalents, marketable securities, and assets of discontinued operations.

 Yet another way to calculate invested capital is to obtain working capital by subtracting current liabilities from current assets.
 Next, you obtain non-cash working capital by subtracting cash from the working capital value you just calculated.
-Finally, non-cash working capital is added to a company's [fixed assets](https://www.investopedia.com/terms/f/fixedasset.asp), also known as long-term or non-current assets.
+Finally, non-cash working capital is added to a company's [[fixed assets]](https://www.investopedia.com/terms/f/fixedasset.asp), also known as long-term or non-current assets.

 An ROIC higher than the cost of capital means a company is healthy and growing, while an ROIC lower than cost of capital suggests an unsustainable business model.